 2. Choose Less Visited National Parks

-When choosing which national parks to visit, it is best to avoid the most visited parks, especially during their peak seasons.
+When choosing which national parks to visit, it is best to avoid the most visited parks.
+Yosemite Valley and other popular national parks can become very crowded, especially during their peak seasons.
 Instead, opt for parks that are less popular as they tend to have fewer crowds.
 This will make your visit more enjoyable easier for you to fully take advantage of everything that the park has to offer.
 Also, you will be surprised at how truly beautiful many of the less popular parks are!
 Check out my guide on the 15 Least Crowded National Parks in the US.

 3. Be Self Sufficient and Prepared